If someone has maliciously harmed your professional or business reputation in Nevada, you may be entitled to sue under:

 Business disparagement in Nevada is similar to defamation, except that the statement relates to your business, goods or services rather than to you personally.2

-Depending on the circumstances, someone who disparages your business may also be subject to prosecution under Nevada’s criminal laws on deceptive advertising.
+Depending on the circumstances, someone disparaging your business may also be subject to prosecution under Nevada’s criminal laws on deceptive advertising.

-To prove harm to your reputation in Nevada, you will need to prove that each element of the specific cause of action has been met.
+To prove harm to your reputation in Nevada, you must prove that each element of the specific cause of action has been met.

 This will often require you to prove that: